YOURLS/website/src/development/coding-standards.md

 - Align as many things as possible where it improves readability
 - Vertically align begining of line blocks and end of blocks with opening and closing parenthesis `()`, brackets `[` and braces `{}`

-Put white space anywhere it will make your code _breathe_
+Put whitespace anywhere it will make your code _breathe_

 ```php
 <?php